-Having spent time recently at Norfolk Island, the story of the Bounty and Christian Fletcher gets a lot of attention there.
-Neither the ship nor its mutineers ever made it to the island, nor did the captain Fletcher overthrew, William Bligh.
-While the journey Fletcher and his conspirators made to start a new life on Pitcairn is fascinating, the most impressive achievement belongs to Bligh.
+Having spent time recently at Norfolk Island, the story of the Bounty and Fletcher Christian gets a lot of attention there despite the fact neither the ship nor its mutineers ever made it to the island, nor did the captain Fletcher overthrew, William Bligh.
+While the journey Christian and his conspirators made to start a new life on Pitcairn is fascinating, the most impressive achievement belongs to Bligh.
 His 6000km escape in a long boat is understated on Norfolk as the home of the descendants of the mutineers but also does not get the attention it deserves elsewhere, because of the negative impressions of him left in Hollywood film versions of the most famous mutiny in history.

-The special cargo meant the already small Bounty (27.5m) had to be re-designed to fit the plants with Bligh’s cabin severely reduced in size.
+The special cargo meant the already small Bounty (27.5m long) had to be re-designed to fit the plants with Bligh’s cabin severely reduced in size.
 More importantly there was no room for marines, a militia that might have protected the captain in the south seas.
 The modifications meant the ship was late leaving England and reached Cape Horn during the stormy season.
-After months trying to get into the Pacific, Bligh turned and took the long way via the Cape of Good Hope.
+After months trying to get into the Pacific, Bligh gave up and took the long way via the Cape of Good Hope.

 The Bounty arrived in Tahiti in October 1788, the worst time of year for breadfruit propagation.
 The trees were in fruit which meant juveniles were not strong enough for transplanting.
 They had to wait four or five months for the wet season.
-Bligh struck a deal with Matavai Bay chief Tynah to collect the fruit while his men surrendered to the charms of the island.
+Bligh struck a deal with Matavai Bay chief Tynah to collect the fruit while his men surrendered to the island’s charms.
 Many became indolent as they struck up relationships with Tahitian women and petty thieving was rife.
 A cyclone in December forced Bligh to move his ship to a safer anchorage.

-As the departure date loomed, many sailors lamented the coming loss of their idyllic life in the tropics.
+As the departure date loomed, many sailors lamented the coming loss of their idyllic life.
 Deserters stole a cutter but were caught by islanders and put in irons.
-Many sailors contracted venereal disease and the ship’s surgeon was very busy man.
+Many sailors contracted venereal disease and the ship’s surgeon was a busy man.
 Finally in April the Bounty was ready to sail with 1015 breadfruit plants aboard in 774 pots, 39 tubs and 24 boxes.
 They discovered the island of Aitutaki in the Cook Islands but after an initially friendly welcome, islanders became threatening.
 They headed towards Tofua in Tonga.

 Leaving Fiji, Bligh maintained course towards the Barrier Reef.
 Bad weather hampered progress and the men were constantly bailing – though this was a small pleasure as the only exercise they got outside rowing.
 They saw New Hebrides (Vanuatu) to the south after two weeks covering 2200km at 7.5km an hour.
-While this was an astonishing achievement already, Bligh had to cajole his crew out of their “miserable situation”.
-The men were on starvation rations but could not afford to take the chance of going ashore to seek relief.
+While this was an astonishing achievement,, Bligh had to cajole his crew out of their “miserable situation”.
+The men were on starvation rations but could not afford to go ashore to seek relief.
 They still had another 2200km of open ocean ahead to reach Cape York.

 The misadventures kept coming.
-On the 16th day they narrowly avoided a waterspout.
-On day 21 Bligh’s journal spoke of ‘constant rain and at times a deluge”.
+On day 16 they narrowly avoided a waterspout.
+On day 21 Bligh’s journal spoke of “constant rain and at times a deluge”.
 They were always bailing and “half-dead”.
-It rained all night where they were obliged “to bail with all our might”.
+It rained all night and they had to “bail with all our might”.
 Bligh served a large allowance of rum at dawn in reward.
 The weather worsened in the following days and several waves threatened to overturn the boat.
 Bligh had to steer with great care “as the least error with the helm would immediately bring our destruction”.
 Yet they averaged 190km a day during the storms.